HuiyangYu/PanDepth/README.md

 The statistical results of PanDepth on depth and coverage are completely consistent with samtools depth (version >=1.10).
 ## 7. FAQ
 ### 7.1 Can PanDepth analyze alignment files from long reads, such as HIFI reads?
 PanDepth supports both short reads and long reads of types HIFI/CLR/ONT.

-### 7.2 Can PanDepth analyze alignment files in SAM format?
+### 7.2 Can PanDepth analyze alignment files in SAM or PAF format?
-PanDepth supports alignment files in SAM, BAM, and CRAM formats.
+PanDepth supports alignment files in SAM, BAM, CRAM, PAF formats.
+Additionally, PAF files can be compressed with 'gz' extension.
+However, in the PAF format alignment files, it is required to include the CIGAR tag.
+If you perform the alignment using minimap2 or winnowmap, you can add this tag using the '-c' parameter.
+### 7.3 Does the '-x' parameter still function when the input file is in PAF format?
+When the input file is in PAF format, PanDepth will check if the filtering flag specified by '-x' contains the '0x100' flag.
+If these flags are present in the alignments, the corresponding alignment regions will be filtered out.

-### 7.3 Does PanDepth require index files for the corresponding alignment files during the analysis process?
+### 7.4 Does PanDepth require index files for the corresponding alignment files during the analysis process?
 If you provide a BAM or CRAM file, sorting and indexing are not necessary.
 However, if you have sorted BAM or CRAM files along with their corresponding index files, PanDepth can utilize multi-threading to accelerate the computation.<br>

 PanDepth's single-threaded computation is also extremely fast. <br>